Understanding Enmeshment in Narcissistic Family Systems

 What Is Enmeshment?

-Enmeshment is a term used in psychology to describe a family dynamic where emotional and personal boundaries between family members are blurred or non-existent.
-In an enmeshed family, individuals don't have a clear sense of where they end and another person begins.
-There's an unhealthy emotional fusion, often disguised as closeness, loyalty, or love.
+Enmeshment is a psychological term that describes a family dynamic where emotional and personal boundaries between family members are blurred or non-existent.
+In an enmeshed family, individuals lack a clear sense of where they end and another person begins.
+This creates an unhealthy emotional fusion, often disguised as closeness, loyalty, or love.

-Parents who are overly involved in adult children's romantic relationships
+Over-involvement: Parents are overly involved in their adult children's romantic relationships.

-Family members who share everything, including information that should be private between partners
+Shared Secrets: Family members share everything, including private information that should remain between partners.

-Guilt, shame, or punishment used when someone tries to create independence
+Guilt and Shame: Guilt, shame, or punishment is used when someone attempts to create independence.

-One family member (often a parent) acting as the emotional centre that everyone orbits
+Emotional Centre: One family member, often a parent, acts as the emotional centre that everyone orbits around.

-An unspoken rule that loyalty to the family trumps everything, including your partner
+Loyalty Over Everything: There is an unspoken rule that loyalty to the family trumps everything, including your partner.

 Enmeshment and Narcissism: A Dangerous Combination

-This creates what many trauma-informed practitioners call a "golden child" dynamic, where one child (often a son in mother-son enmeshment) is groomed to be the narcissistic mother's primary emotional supply.
-He is praised, protected, and elevated, but at a cost.
-The cost is his emotional autonomy.
+This creates what many trauma-informed practitioners call a "golden child" dynamic.
+In this scenario, one child, often a son in mother-son enmeshment, is groomed to be the narcissistic mother's primary emotional supply.
+He is praised, protected, and elevated, but at a cost—his emotional autonomy.

 What Enmeshment Looked Like in Practice